-FBO Type Definition Primary production (PUC) Primary production of agricultural products, including the ac- tivities performed pre-farm gate, i.e. fertilization, chemical application, harvesting etc. On-farm packhouse (PHC (on)) Permanent packing facilities and associated cold storage fa- cilities located on primary production sites/farms involved in the packing of all products of plant origin coming from only that farm, that are not subjected to semi-processing or pro- cessing procedures.
-Off farm packhouse (PHC (off)) Permanent packing facilities located on primary production sites/farms and associated cold storage facilities involved in the packing of all products of plant origin coming from that farm and from other farm, OR not located on primary pro- duction sites/farms involved in the packing of all products of plant origin that are not subjected to semi-processing or pro- cessing procedures.
-Processing plant (PROCES) A factory where the plant product is subjected to a process which alters its original state and the product is graded/clas- sified and packed, and in this context means canning of fruit and vegetables, freezing of fruit and vegetables, pasteuriza- tion and packing of rooibos and honey bush tea and clean- ing, sorting and packing of dried fruit.
-Grain storage facilities (GSF) Facilities involved in the handling, storage and distribution of regulated grains and oilseeds (excluding groundnuts) in- tended for export.
+FBO Туре Definition Primary production (PUC) Primary production of agricultural products, including the activities performed pre-farm gate, i.e. fertilization, chemical application, harvesting etc. On-farm packhouse (PHC (on)) Permanent packing facilities and associated cold storage facilities located on primary production sites/farms involved in the packing of all products of plant origin coming from only that farm, that are not subjected to semi-processing or processing procedures.
+Off farm packhouse (PHC (off)) Permanent packing facilities located on primary production sites/farms and associated cold storage facilities involved in the packing of all products of plant origin coming from that farm and from other farm, OR not located on primary production sites/farms involved in the packing of all products of plant origin that are not subjected to semi-processing or processing procedures.
+Processing plant (PROCES) A factory where the plant product is subjected to a process which alters its original state and the product is graded/classified and packed, and in this context means canning of fruit and vegetables, freezing of fruit and vegetables, pasteurization and packing of rooibos and honey bush tea and cleaning, sorting and packing of dried fruit.
+Grain storage facilities (GSF) Facilities involved in the handling, storage and distribution of regulated grains and oilseeds (excluding groundnuts) intended for export.
 The grain storage facility might have a multiple storage silo's or bins.
-Commercial cold storage facilities (CCS) Commercial cold storage facilities not located on primary production sites/farms involved in the handling, storage and distribution of products.
-Container depot (CD) A place for storage, cleaning, detention, and examination of empty containers.
-Drying facilities (DF) A facility for drying, handling and chemical treatment of dried fruit, rooibos and honey bush tea destined for further pro- cessing.
+The bin used for bulk grain storage Commercial cold storage facilities (CCS) Commercial cold storage facilities not located on primary production sites/farms involved in the handling, storage and distribution of products Container depot (CD) A place for storage, cleaning, detention, and examination of empty containers.
+Drying facilities (DF) A facility for drying, handling and chemical treatment of dried fruit, rooibos and honey bush tea destined for further processing.
 Dry storage facilities (DSF) Facilities involved in the handling, storage, and distribution of products of plant origin.
-These include commercial stor- age facilities and exclude facilities only storing own product.
-These are collection depots and ambient bulk storage facil- ities.
-Exporter (EXPO) Those FBO's that are responsible for ensuring that the prod- ucts that they supply to the market meet the requirements of the buyers (importers and/ or retailers) as well as the min- imum regulatory requirements of the importing and export- ing countries.
-They are also responsible for coordinating the export supply chain from farm to fork.
-Seaport terminal (SEA) Facilities that are concerned with the receiving, stacking, storage and loading of export palletized and containerised perishable cargo, via sea.
-Airport Terminal/Forwarder (AIR) Facilities that are concerned with the receiving, stacking, storage and loading of export palletized and containerized perishable cargo, via air.
-Transport operator (TRANS) Transport companies involved in the transportation of prod- ucts of plant origin.
-This refers to transport that is used for example, from the packhouse to the commercial cold stor- age facility, depots or terminals etc. This excludes on-farm transport (e.g. from the orchard to the packhouse) and the transport of empty containers.
+These include commercial storage facilities and exclude facilities only storing own product.
+These are collection depots and ambient bulk storage facilities.